License

 MIT License

 TG WS Proxy is a local SOCKS5 proxy.
-When Telegram DC traffic is detected, it prefers WSS routing via `kws*.web.telegram.org`, and falls back to direct TCP when needed.
+It routes Telegram DC traffic through WSS (`kws*.web.telegram.org`) and falls back to direct TCP when needed.

-Disclaimer: this is a third-party site, not affiliated with Telegram or the project maintainer.
+Disclaimer: this site is independent and not affiliated with Telegram or the project maintainers.

 MIT License